 Developing a Business Plan

-Before you go in search of a loan, you’ll need to develop a business plan that demonstrates that you know how to make your business successful.
+Before you go in search of a restaurant business loan, you’ll need to develop a business plan that demonstrates that you know how to make your business successful.
 The plan should explain how you’ll earn enough to repay the loan.

 “If you are a start-up, the business plan and personal financial history are very important,” says Wood.